Enterprise Engine and Foundry Co.: Beginning

 In 1886, Martens and two business partners, James William Heaney and A. Anderson, developed a new business supplying industrial equipment castings.
 Their primary focus was on gold mining machinery, consisting mainly of compression cylinder castings for large engines.
 After the notorious 1906 San Francisco earthquake and fire, the Enterprise Engine and Machinery Company played a significant role in the rebuilding of the city.
 Their recovery activities provided Martens and his partners additional opportunities to stimulate the growth of and the momentum to expand their business.

 Crucible steel

 In 1915, the company acquired a crucible steel foundry.
 Shortly after this purchase, Martens and his partners established a brass and bronze foundry in Los Angeles.
 In 1917, the company constructed an electric arc furnace for use in its steel foundry.
 This was the only foundry of its type on the west coast, and it ultimately replaced the old crucible steel process.
 In the same year, a new engine department was created, and a team of engineers was hired to design and manufacture various types of heavy-duty engines fuelled by gas and distillates.

+The Iron Age in January 1925 estimated 35 foundries to be operating in the San Francisco Bay area, employing 1500 men.
+Enterprise foundry employed 300 in three plants.
+One at 19th and Alabama, one at Fremont and Folsom (37.78813°N 122.39363°W, see also United Engineering Co.), and one in South San Francisco.

+A December 1928 survey by the Iron Trade Review found 1 open hearth furnace and 2 1-ton electric furnaces (for forging ingots) in the South San Francisco Works.
+The Enterprise Foundry Co. was in that survey among the smallest of the West Coast steel producers.